opnsense/docs/source/manual/how-tos/wireguard-selective-routing.rst

 - add the IPv6 tunnel IP to Tunnel Address on the WireGuard Local configuration (see further below)
 - add :code:`::/0` to the Allowed IPs on the WireGuard Endpoint configuration
-- in the interface settings, specify the IPv6 Configuration Type as **Static IPv6** and add the IPv6 tunnel IP (see further below)
 - create an IPv6 gateway (see further below)
 - add to the hosts alias the IPv6 addresses of the hosts/networks that are to use the tunnel
 - if necessary, create a separate local IPs alias for IPv6, so they can be excluded from the IPv6 firewall rule destination
 - create an IPv6 firewall rule (specifying the IPv6 gateway in the rule)
+- configure an IPv6 floating rule for routing (specifying the IPv6 gateway in the rule)
 - create an IPv6 outbound NAT rule
 - (optionally) add the kill switch tag to the IPv6 firewall rule and change the associated Floating rule to IPv4+IPv6